 In case of content apps, if users were active for 7 days straight but haven’t opened the app in the last 3 days, you can try to send them an article link which is trending in the category they’re interested in.
 It might bring users to your app again.

 Thus, being able to identify the right time and right content to engage without annoying a user is the key to increasing user retention and enjoying sustainable mobile app user engagement.
 You can find out more in the following blog post 4 Key Mobile User Retention Strategies for Growth.

 Habit formation is one of the key mobile app retention strategies.
 Here is Hook Model by Nir Eyal which outlines the sequence of the steps necessary for sticking to any product

-Amazon Prime is a great example which validates this model.
+Amazon Prime is a great example which validates this app engagement model.
 For an e-commerce user, the best reward is to get a free product delivery within 2 days which is the core offer of Amazon Prime.
 Every time a user buys something, the app offers to subscribe to Amazon Prime at $99/year.
 Once the user has invested $99, they tend to choose Amazon over other platforms and with each new purchase Amazon shows how much you have saved by subscribing to Prime.